penpot/penpotqa/README.md

 `"firefox": "npx playwright test --project=firefox"` `"webkit": "npx playwright test --project=webkit"`

-Currently, there are 256 tests for regression suite, average time of execution per one browser - 60 minutes.
+Currently, there are 318 tests at all.
+For each browser there is the following execution time:
+- Chrome - 75 min
+- Firefox - 80 min
+- Webkit - 90 min

 **3. Test run - additional settings.**